Last Glacial Maximum: Asia

+Whereas southern Siberia was covered predominantly by the mammoth steppe biome, northern Siberia contained much more mesic and wet habitats, including mires, woodlands, and tundras.

 There were ice sheets in modern Tibet (although scientists continue to debate the extent to which the Tibetan Plateau was covered with ice) as well as in Baltistan and Ladakh.
 In Southeast Asia, many smaller mountain glaciers formed, and permafrost covered Asia as far south as Beijing.
 Because of lowered sea levels, many of today's islands were joined to the continents: the Indonesian islands as far east as Borneo and Bali were connected to the Asian continent in a landmass called Sundaland.
 Palawan was also part of Sundaland, while the rest of the Philippine Islands formed one large island separated from the continent only by the Sibutu Passage and the Mindoro Strait.

+The environment along the coast of South China was not very different from that of the present day, featuring moist subtropical evergreen forests, despite sea levels in the South China Sea being about 100 metres lower than the present day.

 Australasia

 The Australian mainland, New Guinea, Tasmania and many smaller islands comprised a single land mass.
-This continent is now referred to sometimes as Sahul.
+This continent is now sometimes referred to as Sahul.
+In the Bonaparte Gulf of northwestern Australia, sea levels were about 125 metres lower than present.
+Interior Australia saw widespread aridity, evidenced by extensive dune activity and falling lake levels.
+Eastern Australia experienced two nadirs in temperature.
+Lacustrine sediments from North Stradbroke Island in coastal Queensland indicated humid conditions.
+Data from Little Llangothlin Lagoon likewise indicate the persistence of rainforests in eastern Australia at this time.
+Rivers maintained their sinuous form in southeastern Australia and there was increased aeolian deposition of sediment in compared to today.
+The Flinders Ranges likewise experienced humid conditions.
+In southwestern Western Australia, forests disappeared during the LGM.

 Between Sahul and Sundaland – a peninsula of South East Asia that comprised present-day Malaysia and western and northern Indonesia – there remained an archipelago of islands known as Wallacea.
-The water gaps between these islands, Sahul and Sundaland were considerably narrower and fewer in number.
+The water gaps between these islands, Sahul and Sundaland were considerably narrower and fewer in number than in the present day.

 The two main islands of New Zealand, along with associated smaller islands, were joined as one landmass.
-Virtually all of the Southern Alps were under permanent ice, with glaciers extending into much of the surrounding high country.
+Virtually all of the Southern Alps were under permanent ice cover, with alpine glaciers extending from them into much of the surrounding high country.